the-magnificents/04-02-2021-Carpentry-for-HGIS/01_Day_1_Unix_Shell/B0_exercise.md

 ## Select and concatenate data files

-Right now, the data are each stored in separate files per city.
+The data we want to use are contained in multiple files located in the workshop_data/ folder that we sent out prior to this workshop.
+Let's take a look at the contents of that folder by navigating there in the shell.
+If you are in your `cities_data/` folder, you can use a special notation that means "move up one level": Right now, the data are each stored in separate files per city.
 That might be helpful for some applications, but we want a list of data in one .csv file.
 We can do this on the command line by using a combination of the `awk` command (used for pattern scanning and processing) and `>`, which concatenates the contents of multiple files to a new file that in this case we will call `netherlands-cities.csv`.

-We can use the wildcard `*` again to grab all the .csv files this time in the `world_cities_workshop/data/` folder.
-We already know that these are all related to cities in the Netherlands, so we can use purely `*.csv` to match all the files in that directory.
+We can use the wildcard `*` to grab all the .csv files this time in the `cities_data` folder.
+We want to concatenate all files related to cities in the Netherlands, so we should use `*-nl.csv` to match all the files in that directory.

-`$ awk 1 *.csv > netherlands-cities.csv`
+`$ awk 1 *-nl.csv > netherlands-cities.csv`

-This will save a new file called `netherlands-cities.csv` in the `data/` folder and automatically create a new line between each city.
+This will save a new file called `netherlands-cities.csv` in the `cities_data/` folder and automatically create a new line between each city.
 Check to see if it's there!
 You can use `ls` to see the files in the `data/` folder, and `cat` to check out the contents of the newly created `netherlands-cities.csv`.

-`$ cd data`
+`$ cd cities_data/`
 `$ ls`
 `$ cat netherlands-cities.csv`